 Seems the inventor of the K-cup thinks he has created an ecological monster.
-John Sylvan (who sold out in ’97 for $50K) has been vocal in his unhappiness with how successful the K-cup business has been and its negative impact on the environment.
-Naturally he has a solution to the problem, but no one is taking him up on his great new idea (yet).
+John Sylvan (who sold out in ’97 for $50K) has been vocal in his unhappiness with how successful the K-cup business has been and its negative environmental impact.
+Naturally, he has a solution to the problem, but no one is taking him up on his excellent new idea (yet).
 Maybe he can sell this idea for more than $50K?

 Financial conditions in Canada have eased materially since January, in response to the Bank’s recent monetary policy action and to global financial developments.
 This easing is reflected across the yield curve and in a wide range of asset prices, including the Canadian dollar.
 These conditions will mitigate the negative effects of the oil price shock, further boosting growth through stronger non-energy exports and investment.